WHEN IS A FINANCING CONTINGENCY USED?

 HOW DOES THE CONTINGENCY WORK?

-A typical financing contingency can range from around 14 days on the lower end all the way up to closing, depending on the situation.
-Most frequently, we see financing contingencies in the 25-30 day range.
+A typical financing contingency can range from around 10-21 days depending on the situation.
 The contingency can be set to automatically expire at the deadline or not have an expiration date.
-The purchaser can either remove the contingency, decide to move forward to settlement without the protection of the financing contingency, or provide notice voiding the contract.

 WANT MORE INFO?

-Chat with your lender and your Realtor for a more detailed discussion of the contingency.
+Reach out to us or chat with your lender for a more detailed discussion of the contingency.
 We’re here to help!